Egetis Therapeutics (EGTX) Q3 2024 earnings summary

 Q3 2024 earnings summary

-EMA review of tiratricol (Emcitate) for MCT8 deficiency is progressing on schedule, with responses to 180-day questions due by November 12 and CHMP opinion expected late this year or early next.
+EMA review is on track, with responses to 180-day questions due by November 12, 2024, and CHMP opinion expected late this year or early next.

-New survival data show tiratricol treatment reduces all-cause mortality risk by threefold in MCT8 deficiency, with over 220 patients treated via Managed Access Programs.
+New survival data show tiratricol treatment reduces all-cause mortality risk by threefold in MCT8 deficiency patients.

-Directed share issuances raised SEK 300 million, led by Frazier Life Sciences, strengthening the financial position.
+Directed share issuances raised SEK 300 million (approx. $30 million), led by Frazier Life Sciences, strengthening the financial position.

 Financial highlights